ForgottenGlory/Living-Skyrim-2/README.md

 If your game is working, you’re not required to update.
 It’s always recommended though, as updates likely fix bugs, update mods, or add new mods or remove unsatisfactory ones.
 As for starting a new save, it depends on the version.
 In general, anything that is an x.x.# update won’t break your save, and is usually just for when a mod updates and the list needs to be recompiled to make it work again.
 Anything that is an x.#.0 update adds or removes mods, which likely will break your save (unless otherwise specified).
 Any full version number changes, #.0.0, are major overhauls/rebuilds of the list and are guaranteed to break your save.

 **Can my computer run this list? [insert specs]**
 If you have to ask, my guess is probably not.
 LS2 requires a strong computer to run well.
 You can reduce some of the demand on your computer by not using ENB, but for the most part computers with 4 or less VRAM are going to be unable to play LS2.
-PCs with 6GB of VRAM will perform moderately well.
+PCs with 6GB of VRAM will perform moderately well if they eschew ENB.
 To get good performance, you'll need at least 8GB of VRAM on a relatively new graphics card.

 **Some Alternate Starts are impossible/OP!**
 Unlikely.
-Fighting everything isn’t an option in this list, OBIS, Populated Skyrim, and the combat mods make sure of that.
+Fighting everything isn’t an option in this list, OBIS, Genesis, and the combat mods make sure of that.
 Running away is required sometimes.
 On the flip side, you’ll quickly run into enemies that are stronger than you even with the “OP” starts.
 Sometimes you’ll need to clear part of a dungeon and then come back to it later when you’re stronger.
 The Take Notes mod is very helpful for remembering places you need to revisit.
 If you’re struggling to level up, Missives and just exploring is your friend.
-Hunting wildlife is also viable.
+Hunting wildlife is also viable to make some coin for better equipment.
 Most of the first few quests of the major factions/guilds are possible early on, but the main quest will likely need to wait until you’ve established yourself somewhat.

 **Can I stream/Let’s Play this modlist?**
 Absolutely.